Installation

 Column operations

-select_columns, drop_columns, drop_empty_columns, drop_columns_matching, rename_columns.
+select_columns, drop_columns, drop_empty_columns, drop_columns_matching, rename_columns, rename_columns_matching.

 Value operations